FatherofHeathens/HarryPotterAmongUs/README.md

 - Once it is downloaded, launch the exe file.
 - Click on the "Install" button and wait for the mod to finish installing.
 - Once it is installed, press the "Play" button.
-- Once the game is loaded, check the top left corner to verify it says "Mods: 2".
+- Once the game is open, start a local game and check for the watermark at the right of the screen.
 - The mod is installed.
 Hooray!

 # Installation Instructions (Traditional)